Idearium/developers/testing/guide.md

 It is good practice to have the developer tools of a browser open while you are testing to try and capture errors.
 [Chrome developer tools](https://developer.chrome.com/devtools) are the most user friendly.

+## Make it break

+When we test, we only ever test what we think should work.
+Not what people might do when they are clicking around everywhere.
+Please try your hardest to break things.
+Do silly things.
+Try things that you know might break the application.
+Some examples are;

+- Upload a huge file or the wrong file type to an import
+- While a page is still loading try clicking all the buttons
+- Use the back buttons
+- Subscribe and try to subscribe again

 # What to test

 When testing web applications at Idearium you will need to appropriately [browser and device test](./testing/guide.md) to our standards.